Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ::

     usage: annogesic snp [-h] [--samtools_path SAMTOOLS_PATH]
                          [--bcftools_path BCFTOOLS_PATH] [--bam_type BAM_TYPE]
                          [--program PROGRAM] [--fasta_path FASTA_PATH]
                          [--tex_bam_path TEX_BAM_PATH]
                          [--frag_bam_path FRAG_BAM_PATH] [--quality QUALITY]
                          [--read_depth_range READ_DEPTH_RANGE] [--ploidy PLOIDY]
                          [--RG_tag] [--min_sample_number MIN_SAMPLE_NUMBER]
                          [--caller CALLER] [--DP4_cutoff DP4_CUTOFF]
                          [--indel_fraction INDEL_FRACTION]
                          [--filter_tag_info FILTER_TAG_INFO]
                          [project_path]

     positional arguments:
       project_path          Path of the project folder.
 If none is given, the current directory is used.

     optional arguments:
       -h, --help            show this help message and exit --samtools_path SAMTOOLS_PATH
                             If you want to assign the path of samtools, please assign here.
       --bcftools_path BCFTOOLS_PATH
                             If you want to assign the path of bcftools, please assign here.
       --bam_type BAM_TYPE, -t BAM_TYPE
                             Please assign the type of BAM.
-If your BAM file are mapped to reference strain and you want to know the mutations between refenece strain and target strain, plase keyin 'reference'.
-If your BAM file are mapped to target strain and you want to check the mutations of genome sequence, please keyin 'target'.
+If the BAM files are produced by mapping to reference strain, please keyin "reference".
+It is for detecting the mutations between refenece strain and target strain, and generate potential target fasta file.
+If the BAM files are produced by mapping to target strain, please keyin 'target'.
+It is for detecting the mutations of target genome sequence.
       --program PROGRAM, -p PROGRAM
                             Please assign the program for detecting SNP of
                             transcript: 1: calculate with BAQ, 2: calculate without BAQ, 3: calculate with extend BAQ.
+Multi- programs can be executed at the same time.
+For
-You can assign more than 1 program.
-For example: 1,2,3.
+                            example: 1,2,3.
 Default is 1,2,3.
       --fasta_path FASTA_PATH, -f FASTA_PATH
                             The path of genome fasta folder.
       --tex_bam_path TEX_BAM_PATH, -tw TEX_BAM_PATH
                             The path of tex+/- wig folder.
       --frag_bam_path FRAG_BAM_PATH, -fw FRAG_BAM_PATH
                             The path of fragmented wig folder.
       --quality QUALITY, -q QUALITY
                             The minimum quality which considers a real snp.
                             Default is 40.
       --read_depth_range READ_DEPTH_RANGE, -d READ_DEPTH_RANGE
                             The range of read depth.
-If the read depth higher or lower than the range, it will be excluded.
-You can assign real number (r), the read depth based on the number of samples (n) or times of average read depth (a).
-For example, n_10,a_2 means the range of read depth should be higher than average 10 reads of --min_sample_number (if --min_sample_number is 2, DP
+If the read depth is higher or lower than this range, it will be excluded.
+The format is $MIN,$MAX. --read_depth_range can be
+                            assigned by different types: 1. real number (r), 2. the read depth based on the number of samples (n) or
-	                        value in output will be higher than 20) and lower than 2 times of average read depth.If you assign r_10,a_2 which means the minimum read depth become 10 without considering the number of samples.
+                            3. times of average read depth (a).
+For example, n_10,a_2 means the range of read depth should be higher than average 10 reads of --min_sample_number (if --min_sample_number is 2, DP value in output will be higher than 20) and lower than 2 times of average read depth.If r_10,a_2 is assigned, it means that the minimum read depth becomes 10 without considering the number of samples.
 Default is n_10,a_2.
       --ploidy PLOIDY, -pl PLOIDY
                             haploid or diploid.
 Default is haploid.
-	  --RG_tag, -R          It is opposite of --ignore-RG in samtools.
-If you want to run with RG tag (one BAM file includes multi samples), turn it on.
+      --RG_tag, -R          It is opposite of --ignore-RG in samtools. (one BAM file includes multi samples).
 Default is False.
       --min_sample_number MIN_SAMPLE_NUMBER, -ms MIN_SAMPLE_NUMBER
-	                        The minimum numbers of samples should be considered for --read_depth_range, --DP4_cutoff and
+                            The minimum numbers of samples will effect --read_depth_range, --DP4_cutoff and --indel_fraction.
-	                        --indel_fraction.
       --caller CALLER, -c CALLER
-	                        Which caller that you want to use - consensus-caller or multiallelic-caller.
+                            The types of caller - consensus-caller or multiallelic-caller.
 For details, please check
-	                        bcftools.
-If you want to use consensus-caller, please type "c".
-If you want to use multiallelic-caller, please type "m".
+                            bcftools. "c" represents consensus-caller. "m"
+                            represents multiallelic-caller.
 Default is m.
       --DP4_cutoff DP4_CUTOFF, -D DP4_CUTOFF
-	                        DP4 is compose of four numbers: high-quality reference forward bases (number 1), reference reverse bases (number 2), alternate forward bases (number 3) and alternative reverse bases (number 4).
-You can set the cutoff of DP4 here.
-First cutoff that you can assign is (number 3 + number 4).
-You can assign real number (r), the read depth based on the number of samples (n) or the times of average read depth (a).
-The second cutoff that you can assign is (number 3 + number 4) / (number 1 + number 2 + number 3 + number 4).
+                            The cutoff of DP4.
+DP4 is compose of four numbers: high-quality reference forward bases (number 1),
+                            reference reverse bases (number 2), alternate forward bases (number 3) and alternative reverse bases (number 4).
+Two cutoff values can be assigned, ex: n_10,0.8.
+                            First cutoff is for (number 3 + number 4).
+It can be assigned based on 1. real number (r), 2. the read depth based on the number of samples (n) or 3. the times of average read depth (a).
+The second cutoff is for (number 3 + number 4) / (number 1 + number 2 + number 3 + number 4).
 These two cutoff is splited by comma.
-For example, n_10,0.8 means the sum of read depth of number 3 and number 4 should be higher than average 10 reads of --min_sample_number (if --min_sample_number is 2, DP
+For example, n_10,0.8 means the sum of read depth of number 3 and number 4 should be higher than average 10 reads of --min_sample_number (if
-	                        value in output will be higher than 20).
+                            --min_sample_number is 2, DP value in output will be higher than 20).
 And the fraction should be higher than 0.8.
-If you assign r_10,0.8 which means the sum of read depth of number 3 and number 4 become 10 without considering the number of samples.
+If r_10,0.8 is assigned, it means that the sum of read depth of number 3 and number 4 become 10 without considering the number of samples.
 Default is n_10,0.8.
       --indel_fraction INDEL_FRACTION, -if INDEL_FRACTION
                             The fraction of maximum read depth (IMF) and read number of each sample (IDV), which supports insertion of deletion.
+There are different types can be
-You can assign real number (r), the read depth based on the number of samples (n) or the times of average read depth (a) for IDV.
-For example, n_10,0.8 means the IDV should be higher than average 10 reads of --min_sample_number (if
+                            assigned: 1. real number (r), 2. the read depth based on the number of samples (n) or 3. the times of average read depth (a) for IDV.
+For example, n_10,0.8 means the IDV should be higher than average 10 reads of --min_sample_number (if --min_sample_number, DP
-	                        --min_sample_number, DP value in output will be higher than 20).
+                            value in output will be higher than 20).
 And IMF should be higher than 0.8.
-If you assign r_10,0.8 which means IDV become 10 without considering the number of samples.
+If r_10,0.8 is assigned, it means that IDV become 10 without considering the number of samples.
 Default is n_10,0.8.
       --filter_tag_info FILTER_TAG_INFO, -ft FILTER_TAG_INFO
-	                        You can assign the filter here.
-Please type the tag, bigger or samller and value.
-For example, "RPB_b0.1,MQ0F_s0" means RPB should bigger than 0.1 and MQ0F should smaller than 0.
-Default is RPB_b0.1,MQSB_b0.1,MQB_b0.1,BQB_b0.1.
+                            Please assign 1. the tag, 2. bigger or samller and 3. value for filters.
+For example, "RPB_b0.1,MQ0F_s0"
+                            means RPB should bigger than 0.1 and MQ0F should smaller than 0.
+Default is
+                            RPB_b0.1,MQSB_b0.1,MQB_b0.1,BQB_b0.1.

 - Output files